floquation/OF-kva_interfaceProperties/README.md

 ```bash
 ./Allget && ./Allwmake
 ```
+(_Explanation of what this does if you're interested_: the "get" script obtains a copy of the "Make" folder of every solver specified in the "list_of_solvers" file.
+Then, "Make/files" and "Make/options" are modified such that they refer to the original solver's source code (i.e., the source code is not copied), and such that the new solver is linked against my kva_interfaceProperties library.
+Finally, the "make" script compiles all these solvers, which effectively is recompiling your solvers with an optional different name.
+These new solvers are put in $FOAM_USER_APPBIN.
+I recommend using a different name, as the recompiled solver may potentially overwrite your original solver if your original solver also resides in $FOAM_USER_APPBIN.)

 Now verify that all your (recompiled) solvers are indeed located in the directory $FOAM_USER_APPBIN:
 ```bash
 ls $FOAM_USER_APPBIN
 ```

-Then, to use the newly build solver, you must relog; or you can simply type the following (replace "interFoam" by the name of your solver; repeat for every solver):
+Then, to use the newly build solver, you must relog; or you can simply type the following (replace "interFoam" by the name of your solver; repeat for every solver).
+This is equivalent to what relogging would do:
 ```bash
 hash interFoam
 ```

-If something did not work, feel free to ask, or continue with the "doing it yourself" instructions.
+If something did not work, feel free to ask (see the "Support" section below), or continue with the "doing it yourself" instructions in case you cannot use the UNIX script.

 #### Doing it yourself
 To recompile the solver yourself, you have to edit the Make/files and Make/options files from the solver's source directory.
 (You might want to copy the solver, rather than modifying the original solver!
-That's what the automatic script above does as well.)
+That's what the automatic script above does as well.
+I also recommend renaming the recompiled solver, from e.g. "interFoam" to "kva_interFoam".
+Then you can distinguish between the original solver, and the solver that uses kva_interfaceProperties.)
 Please follow my instructions in
 [this bug report](https://github.com/floquation/OF-kva_interfaceProperties/issues/2)
-for a step-by-step guide for what should be changed.
+for a step-by-step guide of what should be changed.
+(Or open the bash script "recompileSolvers/getSolverMake.sh" and try to make sense of what it changes.)

 #### Installation successful!
-__And then you're done!__ You can stop reading this section, unless you want to know more.
+And then you're done!
+You can stop reading this section, unless you want to know more.

 ### Where did it install the code?